 - promoting the success of a diverse group of faculty at all levels, through mentoring, material support and collegial interactions that enhance research and teaching.

-Consisting of undergraduate and graduate studies, we offer undergraduate majors leading to a Bachelor of Arts, Bachelor of Science, a Major with Honors, and an undergraduate minor in Mathematics.
+Consisting of undergraduate and graduate (MS and PhD) studies, we offer undergraduate majors leading to a Bachelor of Arts, Bachelor of Science, a Major with Honors, an undergraduate minor in Mathematics, and an undergraduate minor in Statistics.
 For graduate studies, we offer a graduate program leading to a Master of Science in Mathematics and Statistics.

 The primary mission of the MS degree program in Mathematics and Statistics is to prepare students for professional careers in disciplines which make use of the mathematical and statistical sciences.
 A secondary mission is to enable students to pursue more advanced study, say at the PhD level, in applied mathematics, statistics, and related areas.